 Joint Venture Home

-Our four bedroom two bath Alameda house has just been remodeled and recently became home to a new refugee family.
-It is a joint venture with the City of Alameda where they have rented the house to Shelter in Peace at a below market price, and Shelter in Peace in turn rents it to refugee, immigrant, and low income families.
+To date, our four bedroom two bath Alameda house has served as a spacious home for two refugee families, one from Afghanistan and one from El Salvador.
+It is a joint venture with the City of Alameda in which they rent the house to Shelter in Peace at a below market price, and Shelter in Peace in turn rents it to refugee, immigrant, and low income families.
 This home provides plenty of space for large families and has a nice backyard and a large front yard.
-It is currently occupied by a 10 person refugee family.

 “Shelter in Peace’s assistance has been invaluable by offering and making available affordable temporary housing to our refugee client population.”